DV in the Arts, pt. 12

 - 2 min read

-Tauren Wells' "All Gods Children" is about what leads into the life of being trafficked and proceeds of which support the Tim Tebow Foundation's Anti-Human Trafficking ministry.
+Tauren Wells' "All Gods Children" is about what leads into the life of being trafficked.
+Tauren Gabriel Wells (born April 7, 1986) is an American Contemporary Christian music singer-songwriter and pastor from Houston, Texas.
+Wells was the frontman of former Christian band Royal Tailor and toured with the contemporary Christian rock band Casting Crowns.
+Proceeds of the sales of this song support the Tim Tebow Foundation's Anti-Human Trafficking ministry.

 "For Those Who Can't Speak" is a powerful rallying song from mainstay Tenth Avenue North and hip-hop artists KB and Derek Minor.
 This song is a reminder and anthem to use voices to create change and bring awareness to end human trafficking.
 The song calls to the people still in modern-day slavery and how we, as believers, shouldn't be afraid to raise our voices against it.